Merck Manual

 Extramedullary tumors may be

-• Intradural: Located within the dura but on the surface of the spinal cord, rather than within its parenchyma
+• Intradural: Located within the dura but outside the spinal cord, rather than within its parenchyma

 • Extradural: Located outside the dura

-Both intradural and extradural tumors exert their effects by compressing the spinal cord and its roots, rather than by invading the parenchymal.
-Most extradural tumors invade and destroy bone before compressing the cord.
+Both intradural and extradural tumors exert their effects by compressing the spinal cord and its roots, rather than by invading the parenchyma.
+Most extradural tumors invade and destroy bone before compressing the spinal cord.

-Some patients with intradural tumors—most often meningiomas and neurofibromas—present with sensory deficits of the distal lower extremities, segmental neurologic deficits, symptoms of spinal cord compression, or some combination.
+Some patients with intradural tumors—most often meningiomas and schwannomas—present with sensory deficits of the distal lower extremities, segmental neurologic deficits, symptoms of spinal cord compression, or some combination.

 Symptoms of spinal cord compression can worsen rapidly and result in paraplegia and loss of bowel and bladder control.